nus-cs1010/2324-s1/docs/guides/environments.md

 3. You need a command line `ssh` client.
 Windows 10/11, macOS, and Linux users should already have `ssh` installed by default.
 If your OS does come with `ssh` (i.e., it cannot find the `ssh` command when you type `ssh` into your terminal), look for instructions on how to install OpenSSH client on your operating system.

 4. You need a [terminal emulator](unix-background.md#what-is-a-terminal).
 The default terminal emulator that comes with Windows and Mac supports only basic features.
-For Windows 10/11 users, CS1010 recommends either {++ PowerShell (pre-installed) ++} or [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/).
+For Windows 10/11 users, CS1010 recommends either PowerShell (pre-installed) or [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/).
 For macOS users, CS1010 recommends [iTerm2](https://iterm2.com/).

-For older versions of Windows, {-- such as those used in the SoC's programming labs --}, you can check out [XShell 6](https://www.netsarang.com/products/xsh_overview.html) (free for home/school use), or [PuTTY](https://www.putty.org).
+For older versions of Windows, you can check out [XShell 6](https://www.netsarang.com/products/xsh_overview.html) (free for home/school use), or [PuTTY](https://www.putty.org).
 These are GUI-based programs so the command lines instructions below do not apply.

 ## The Command to SSH